nfrechette/acl/docs/creating_a_raw_track_list.md

 Each track requires a track description.
 It contains a number of important properties:

-*  Output index: after compression, this is the index of the track.
+*  **Output index**: after compression, this is the index of the track.
 This allows re-ordering for LOD processing and other similar use cases.
-*  Precision: the precision we aim to attain when optimizing the bit rate.
+*  **Precision**: the precision we aim to attain when optimizing the bit rate.
 The resulting compression error is nearly guaranteed to be below this threshold.
-*  Constant threshold: track with samples within this precision threshold are considered constant and can be collapsed to a single sample.
+*  **Constant threshold**: track with samples within this precision threshold are considered constant and can be collapsed to a single sample. *Use the same value as `Precision`, the `constant threshold` will be removed in ACL 2.0.*

 ```c++
 track_desc_scalarf desc0;